-Performance measures are designed to enable management and our stakeholders to assess programs and financial performance.
-In measuring the performance of the NCUSIF for 2022 and 2021, the following additional measures should be considered:
+Performance measures are designed to enable management and stakeholders to assess programs and financial performance.
+In measuring the performance of the NCUSIF for 2023 and 2022, the following additional measures should be considered:

-1 The NCUSIF is one of four funds established in the U.S. Treasury and administered by the NCUA Board as of December 31, 2022.
+1 The NCUSIF is one of four funds established in the U.S. Treasury and administered by the NCUA Board as of December 31, 2023.
 The four permanent funds include the NCUSIF, the Operating Fund, the Central Liquidity Facility (CLF) and the Community Development Revolving Loan Fund.
 All four funds report under separate financial statements.

-2022 and 2021 Performance Measures
+2023 and 2022 Performance Measures

-December 31, 2022 December 31, 2021
+December 31, 2023 December 31, 2022

-Equity Ratio 1.30% 1.26%
+Equity Ratio 1.30% 1.30%

-Insured Shares \$1.7 trillion \$1.6 trillion
+Insured Shares \$1.7 trillion \$1.7 trillion

-Number of Credit Union Involuntary Liquidations and Assisted Mergers 6 7
+Number of Credit Union Involuntary Liquidations and Assisted Mergers 3 6

-Assets in CAMELS 2 3, 4 and 5 rated Credit Unions \$77.0 billion \$51.8 billion
+Assets in CAMELS 2 3, 4 and 5 rated Credit Unions \$165.7 billion \$77.0 billion